-Google Chrome comes with a zooming function which will enlarge the webpage including text, images, videos etc..
-But each webpage needs to be manually zoomed in or zoomed out.
+Google Chrome comes with a zooming function which will enlarge the web page including text, images, videos etc. However, each web page needs to be manually zoomed in or zoomed out.
 Hover Zoom will automatically zoom the photos on your mouse hover in Chrome.

 The shortcut for zooming in is Ctrl – + and for zooming out, you can press Ctrl – -.
-To zoom in or zoom out using the mouse, you can hold the Ctrl key and move the mouse scroller up or down to zoom in or out.
+To zoom in or zoom out using the mouse, you can hold the Ctrl key and move the mouse scroll button up or down to zoom in or out.

 When you move your mouse pointer away from the image, the magnified image will automatically disappear.

 To configure the delay, go to Chrome Settings –> Extensions.
 Under Hover Zoom, select Options.
-Under Delay, adjust the delay in seconds according to your needs.
+Under Delay, adjust the delay by seconds according to your needs.

 You can also enable or disable Hover Zoom extension for specific sites.

-The biggest issue with Hover Zoom is that it doesn’t work for all sites but will work for majority of the sites including Facebook, Twitter, Google, Reddit, Amazon, Tumbler and of course iTechtics.
+The biggest issue with Hover Zoom is that it doesn’t work for all sites but will work for the majority of the sites including Facebook, Twitter, Google, Reddit, Amazon, Tumbler and of course ITechtics.

 Overall, if you open websites with a lot of small images, Hover Zoom extension is a must have for you.
 If you are uncomfortable with Hover Zoom, you may also try out similar Google Chrome extensions like Photo Zoom for Facebook, Photo Zoom for Twitter, Image Hover Zoom, and Hover Free.